-GST FAQ Bot with Rasa-NLU
+FAQ Bots – The Future of information searching

 Yogesh H. Kulkarni

 Introduction

-Command line interface programs have become a thing of the past.
-We started using GUI (Graphical User Interfaces) programs on Desktops, then similar ones as apps on mobiles.
-That’s also fading away slowly, especially on mobiles.
-Now is the era of conversational apps, popularly known as chatbots or just bots, such as WhatsApp, Messenger, Slack, etc. not just for friendly chatting but also to get some real information and to get work done.
-Bots may soon replace websites-interface also.
+What does one do, when one needs some information?
+Weather, fashion, technology, finance, etc. We ask, Google tells.

+But, if the answer to a question depends on multiple variables like personalised information, time, then exhisting Ask-Tell model fails.
+State of the Art search engines cannot handle such a request.

+One would have to search for information available in bits and pieces and assemble it together

+Hmm...
+Time consuming, isn’t it?

+This Ask -Tell model is set to get revolutionised soon, with the advent of Chatbots (also referred to as just “bots”).

 If the nature of program is more of query-response type (i.e. Question-Answers) then bots are highly suitable.
 Searching for flight-hotels bookings, knowing admission procedures, enquiring home loan status, etc. are some of the potential applications.
 To know more about certain procedures, like how to apply for a passport, websites totally provide standard procedure information along with Frequently Asked Questions (FAQs).
 Going through them can be painstaking and plain boring.
-How about having a chat interface to FAQs?
-Such FAQ-bots could be highly effective in Customer Service kind of scenarios.
-The example shown here is a chat interface to GST (Goods and Service Tax) FAQs.
+There, chatbots come handy, effective and thus, they have become enormously popular.

+Natural Language Processing have allowed bots to have a greater understanding of language and context.
+They are beoming more intelligent in understanding the meaning of a search and can return very specific, context based information.

+Bots, such as WhatsApp, Messenger, Slack, etc. are being used not just for friendly chatting, but also to get some real information and to get work done.
+Bots are increasingly replacing websites-interface also.
+This article talks about one such use of bots, for querying information related to newly introduced tax, called Goods and Services Tax (GST) in India.
+Being new to all, lots of people need clarifications and flock to websites, search engines for answers.
+Chatbots can provide such information in a natural, conversational way.
+This article demonstrates building a chatbot for answering queries related to GST.

+Let’s call this a GST-FAQ-Bot!
+Amongst large number of choices available for building chatbot, this implementation uses Rasa-NLU library in Python.Why RASA-NLU?

 Many chatbot platforms are available, right from rudimentary rule-based (AIML -Artificial Intelligence Markup Language), right up to highly sophisticated Artificially Intelligent bots.
 Popular platforms are API.ai, Wit.ai, Facebook APIs, Microsoft LUIS, IBM Watson, etc. Most of these are Webservices, where you send conversations to their server, then in response, receive the intent and entities of it.
 If one cannot send these conversations over the web, due to security issues, then Rasa-NLU could be a good platform choice.

 Rasa-NLU builds local NLU (Natural Language Understanding) model for extracting intent and entities from a conversation.
 It’s open source, fully local and above all, free!!
 It is also compatible with wit.ai, LUIS, or api.ai, so you can migrate your chat application data into Rasa NLU model.